DLxiaoming/EF-YOLO/docs/README.md

-# UN-YOLO: A Unified Algorithm Framework for Industrial Object Detection
+# EFI-YOLO: An Enhanced Framework for Industrial Object Detection
 ## Operation mode:

 The `train.py` file is used to select the `yaml` file for training, pre-training weights, data set paths and other superparameters.